WELCOME TO THE 21 DAY EQUITY CHALLENGE DAY 7!

 - A, for the “best” and most sought-after areas

 Each of these areas was also assigned a color, blue, green, yellow, and red respectively.
 Grades reflected different characteristics of both the inhabitants and the houses or properties there.
 If more of the residents living in an area were Black, then the areas received mark downs based on “Age and Inhabitants”.
 Communities of color were for the majority labeled as red zones, and this redlining led to downfalls in the neighborhood structure and livability.
 Redlining led to perpetuation of segregation and pitfalls in economic activity and has had lasting impacts in communities across the state.

 Beyond redlining, the housing crisis in the United States has only been emphasized in recent years, with many attempts at structural changes and community interventions failing to meet sustainability measures that will keep those in need in safe housing long term.
 Indiana has seen fluctuations in individuals experiencing homelessness for over ten years, but the numbers stay steadily around 5500 since 2015 (USICH.gov).
-And with the COVID-19 pandemic bringing concerns about housing to an all-time high, the number of individuals with safe and affordable housing is expected to rise along with economic downturn.
+And with the COVID-19 pandemic bringing concerns about housing to an all-time high, the number of individuals without safe and affordable housing is expected to rise along with economic downturn.